Street Racing Increases In Denver As Police Work To Offer Safer Alternatives

 “Some of the road closures that we have been doing for safety measures, like around Federal Boulevard for instance, has caused people to search elsewhere to cruise and to drag race,” said Thomas.
 “Certainly, the pandemic has kept people from being able to do certain things, bars are closed, some of the other activities have been shut down, so this is kind of what filled that void for a lot of people.”

 Last month, street racing forced traffic to a complete stop on I-225 in Aurora.
-Earlier this month, pedestrian Jessica Allen was killed by a car racing near 18th and Lawrence in downtown Denver.READ MORE: Many Pandemic Pets In Colorado Need Fur-ever Homes...
-Again
+Earlier this month, pedestrian Jessica Allen was killed by a car racing near 18th and Lawrence in downtown Denver.READ MORE: Cheyenne Mountain Zoo In The Running For 'Best Zoo In North America'

 “Usually, it’s something we deal with in the summer months, and this year, we started to see it much earlier in the season than we have typically seen it,” Thomas said.